Skillshare

 Illustration, graphic design, photography, video production, writing, marketing, and freelance business are the strongest categories.
 The library of practitioner-led creative content is among the deepest of any subscription platform.
 Technical subjects (data science, programming) are thinner — dedicated platforms like Codecademy or Udemy offer more depth.

-How does the 1-month free trial work?
+How does the Skillshare free trial work?

 Who should NOT use Skillshare?